 Parents are required to bring in sun cream for their children during sunny weather.
 Parents must bring their chosen cream for their child due to potential allergies.
 Room leaders must ensure that all children have been provided with cream by parents.
 Team members must apply sun cream for children every hour.
 Team members must complete the outdoor and sun cream check list to ensure all children have adequate cream applied.
-Team members must alert parents when the cream is running low, preferably via the EYlog.
+Team members must alert parents when the cream is running low, preferably via the written daily report.
 Children who do not have cream need to stay in the shade and wear loose fitted long sleeved clothing.
 Parents who do not want sun cream administered must provide written instruction by email for cream not to be applied.
 The children concerned will need to wear loose fitting clothing and play mainly under the UV shelter.
 This must be discussed with parents and the child.
-Sometimes children run out of their chosen sun cream.
-At these times the Nursery will use a hyper-allergenic cream with parent's consent, which can be given by email.